-2. Questions at The Start
+2. Ask Questions

 3. Get Them Guessing

-Don’t just reveal your info to your attendees, ask them what they think the answer is before you give it to them.
+Don’t just reveal your info to your attendees; ask them what they think the answer is before you give it to them.

-For example, you might have a slide that says, “THE MOST IMPORTANT RULE OF PHOTOGRAPHY” Instead of revealing the next slide with what that rule is, ask your attendees to pop their guesses in the chat.
+For example, you might have a slide that says, “THE MOST IMPORTANT RULE OF PHOTOGRAPHY.”
+Instead of revealing the next slide, ask your attendees to pop their guesses into the chat.
 Remind them now that there are no wrong answers.

-4. Check for Comprehension
+4. Check In